 - Prepare your oven by preheating it to 400⁰F.

-- Combine the flour and baking powder in a large bowl and mix thoroughly.
+- Combine the flour, baking powder, salt and sugar in a large bowl.

-- Add the cheese, milk, and garlic powder into the mix.
+- Add the cheese, milk, and 1/2 t of garlic powder into the mix.

-- Use your hands to mix the ingredients, taking care to stop when the mixture is just combined.
+- Use clean hands or a wooden spoon to mix the ingredients, taking care to stop when the mixture is just combined.

 - Using a measuring cup (or a large spoon), scoop out ¼-cup portions and drop the mixture onto an ungreased baking sheet.
 Keep some distance between the dropped mixture so that the biscuits don’t bake into each other.

 - Place into the preheated oven and bake until golden brown, around 15-17 minutes.
-As they are baking, mix together the melted butter, salt, remaining garlic powder, and parsley flakes in a small bowl and set it aside.
+As they are baking, mix together the melted butter, salt, remaining 1/4 t of garlic powder, and parsley flakes in a small bowl and set it aside.

 - While the biscuits are warm, using a pastry brush, generously dab the butter-garlic mixture on top.